This policy is for you if your chosen degree has a September 2023 start date.

 This policy is reviewed annually by the faculty’s committees, and any amendments made after the point of publication will be summarised in the Version control section.

-The School of Dentistry Admissions Policy applies to the following courses:
+The School of Healthcare Admissions Policy applies to the following courses:

-Please see Course Search for the course list, typical entry requirements, and accepted qualifications.
+Please see the School of Healthcare website for the course list, typical entry requirements, and accepted alternative qualifications.

 Where academic requirements have not been met application information may be shared with the University’s Lifelong Learning Centre or International Foundation Year team for consideration for a Year 0 offer.